jojochuang/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     export name, etc. Provides more debugging information, but significantly reduces performance.
 Enabled by default for backward compatibility.

+Enable_Metrics (bool, default false)
+    Controls whether metrics collection is enabled, even when the USE_MONITORING macro is defined.
+This option provides additional flexibility to enable or disable the monitoring module based on configuration, regardless of the compile-time macro setting.

 Bind_addr(IPv4 or IPv6 addr, default 0.0.0.0)
     The address to which to bind for our listening port.